 The ten principles essential for preserving Australia's strategic and domestic security over the long term.

-- Australia's strategic security — including our liberty, common defence and sovereign freedom of action as a nation — is the first responsibility of every Australian government.
+- Australia's strategic security — including our liberty, common defence and sovereign freedom-of-action as a nation-state — is the first responsibility of every Australian government.

-- Ensuring Australia's strategic security is also a universal civic responsibility of every Australian.
+- Ensuring Australia's strategic security is also a universal civic responsibility of every Australian (like jury duty).
 Not somehow a responsibility of "someone else".

 - Our strategic security involves furthering and protecting our vital national interests, not just defending Australian territory.